meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 I have choosen to write my address 2 bytes by 2 bytes because I would like to be able to write the address in only one loop tour.
 But after did it, it would be better to write my address byte by byte in many loop tour because the exploit is not very optimized and if the bytes of the address that I have to write don't make a cascade, the exploit will fail.
 So that's needed to run multiple times the exploit to make it works.
 (One improvement for this exploit should be to improve this part)

-For the address overwrite, I have chosen to overwrite the "fclose" GOT entry.
-The "fclose" function is called when the password authentication is good so the binary open/read the file which contain the flag and then close it using the "fclose" function.
+For the address overwrite, I have chosen to overwrite the "fclose" GOT entry. fclose() is called when the password authentication is good so the binary open/read the file which contain the flag and then close it using fclose().
 After many test, this function was one of these who respect the condition: [rsp+0x30] == 0
 For example the following functions don't respect this condition: puts, fread, fopen.

 # Binary exploitation
 To summarize the final exploit, we are going to:
-- Leak the "puts" function address,
+- Leak the puts() address,
 - Calculate the Magic Gadget address's thanks to the leaked one,
 - Overwrite the "fclose" GOT entry with the Magic Gadget entry,
 - Send the good password to the service to trigger the exploit,